pupil-labs/pupil-docs/core/academic-citation/index.md

 We have been asked a few times about how to cite Pupil Core in academic research.
 Please take a look at our papers below for citation options.
 If you're using Pupil Core as a tool in your research please cite the below UbiComp 2014 paper.

-For guidance on citing Pupil Invisible please see [here](/invisible/publications/).

 ## Papers that cite Pupil Core

 We have compiled a list of academic publications that use Pupil Labs products.
 You can find it [here](https://pupil-labs.com/publications/)!